suvrotica/eco30/web2/src/routes/project/+page.md

 -   Establishing a project plan: We will develop a comprehensive project plan that outlines the tasks, milestones, and deliverables required to complete the project, along with a realistic timeline and resource allocation.

--   Assembling the project team: Identifying the necessary roles and responsibilities for each team member will be crucial to ensure smooth collaboration and efficient progress throughout the project.
+-   Start assembling the project team: Identifying the necessary roles and responsibilities for each team member will be crucial to ensure smooth collaboration and efficient progress throughout the project.

 It is essential to recognize that the designs created during this initial phase will likely evolve over time.
 As the team moves forward with implementation, analyzes requirements more thoroughly, gathers stakeholder feedback, and encounters unforeseen challenges, the architecture and project plans will need to adapt accordingly.

 By acknowledging these caveats and remaining flexible in our approach, we can ensure that the first phase of the project establishes a strong foundation upon which future development phases can build.
 As the project progresses, the team will continually reassess and refine the plans and designs, adapting them as needed to ensure the project's overall success.

-#### Target Audience

-The target audience for this technical documentation includes:

--   Project stakeholders: Individuals and organizations interested in the project's progress and outcomes.
--   Developers and engineers: Technical team members responsible for implementing and maintaining the platform.
--   Reforestation partners: Organizations and initiatives that will collaborate on reforestation efforts and carbon offset generation.
--   Users: Individuals and organizations interested in offsetting their carbon footprints and supporting reforestation initiatives.

-### Phase 2:
+### Phase 2: Blockchain Component and Development of Platform till MVP

-Blockchain component and development of the platform until the Minimum Viable Product (MVP) is reached
+- Duration: 10 months

+- **Milestones**:
+    -   Develop smart contracts on the Polygon blockchain
+    -   Develop a web interface for users to access the platform
+    -   Design a user-friendly interface for token issuance and tracking
+    -   4. Integrate a payment gateway for carbon token purchases
+    -   5. Develop APIs for data retrieval
+    -   6. Test the platform and fix any bugs
+    -   7. Deliver an MVP of the platform, including user documentation

-### Phase 3:
-Complete development of the project
+### Phase 3: Complete Development of the Project

+- Duration: 10 months

+- **Milestones**:
+    -   Develop drone programming for reforestation measurement
+    -   Develop an AI-based algorithm for carbon offsetting measurement
+    -   Implement the carbon offsetting measurement algorithm
+    -   Develop a dashboard for users to view their carbon offsetting progress
+    -   Design and launch marketing campaigns to promote the platform
+    -   Test the platform and fix any bugs
+    -   Deliver final project deliverables, including updated user documentation

-### Phase 4:
+### Phase 4: Maintenance of the Platform - Long Term

+- Duration: Ongoing

+- **Milestones**:
+    -   Monitor and maintain the platform to ensure functionality and performance
+    -   Implement regular updates to improve platform functionality
+    -   Provide technical support to users
-Maintenance of the platform - long term
+    -   Continuously improve the user experience of the platform

+### Communication and Collaboration Plan

+Establishing a communication and collaboration plan is crucial for ensuring effective coordination among team members, keeping stakeholders informed, and maintaining transparency throughout the project.
+The plan should outline the tools, channels, and processes that will be used to facilitate communication and collaboration among project participants.
+Key components of the communication and collaboration plan may include:

+-   Communication Channels: Selection of appropriate communication channels, such as email, instant messaging, or video conferencing, to facilitate real-time and asynchronous communication among team members and stakeholders.
+-   Collaboration Tools: Adoption of collaboration tools, such as project management software, shared document repositories, and version control systems, to streamline team workflows and coordinate project tasks.
+-   Meeting Schedule: Establishment of a regular meeting schedule for team members and stakeholders to discuss project progress, address challenges, and make decisions.
+-   Progress Reporting: Implementation of processes for tracking and reporting project progress, such as status updates, milestone reports, or project dashboard updates.
+-   Stakeholder Engagement: Development of strategies for engaging stakeholders and soliciting their input, feedback, and support throughout the project lifecycle.
+-   Documentation: Creation and maintenance of comprehensive project documentation, including technical documentation, meeting notes, and decision logs, to ensure that all project information is accessible and up-to-date.